rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 ---
 date: "2018-12-30T13:35:13.234Z"
 title: "Food Intolerances: Symptoms, Causes & Diagnosis "
-description: "Food intolerances are on the rise.
-But what distinguishes an intolerance from an allergy, what are the symptoms and causes and how do you diagnose an intolerance? »"
+description: "What are the symptoms & causes of food intolerances and how do you diagnose and treat them?
+And what makes them different from allergies?»"
 categories: ["health"]
 keywords: ["food intolerance", "food allergy", "food sensitivity", "food intolerance symptoms"]
 hashtags: ["#health"]